 The Company's efforts to comply with numerous federal, state and local laws and regulations applicable to its business and products often results in capital expenditures.
 The Company makes capital expenditures to design and upgrade its fire and security products to comply with or exceed standards applicable to the alarm, fire suppression and security industries.
 The Company also makes capital expenditures to meet or exceed energy efficiency standards and comply with applicable regulations, including the regulation of refrigerants, hydro fluorocarbons/emissions reduction efforts and the regulation of fluorinated gasses, particularly with respect to the Company's HVAC products and solutions.
-The Company's ongoing environmental compliance program also results in capital expenditures.
-Regulatory and environmental considerations are a part of all significant capital expenditure decisions; however, expenditures in fiscal 2023 related solely to regulatory compliance were not material.
+The Company's ongoing environmental compliance program also results in capital expenditures in fiscal 2024 related solely to regulatory compliance were not material.
 It is management's expectation that the amount of any future capital expenditures related to compliance with any individual regulation or grouping of related regulations will not have a material adverse effect on the Company's financial results or competitive position in any one year.
 See Note 21, "Commitments and Contingencies," of the notes to consolidated financial statements for further discussion of environmental matters.